 If you’re even considering getting involved with Zrii (or any MLM for that matter), I’d suggest taking the time and seriously look at what’s involved and how achievable it is.

 One final thing to consider is the structure of an MLM.
 Much like a pyramid scheme, MLMs rely on recruitment.
-This means that as a company expands, the processes of making sales and recruiting people gets progressively more difficult.
-This happens because more members increases the amount of competition and decreases the number of people who would be interested in joining.
+This means that as a company expands, the processes of making sales and recruiting people get progressively more difficult.
+This happens because more members increase the amount of competition and decrease the number of people who would be interested in joining.